 Cortinarius identification is difficult because of the large number of species, more than 2000 worldwide, some of them not yet formally described.
-Well over 200 species have been documented for the Pacific Northwest and the number that actually occur here is much higher.
+Over 300 species have been documented for the Pacific Northwest and the number that actually occur here is much higher.
 There is no North American monograph, and mycologists have to use a wide range of references, some of them based on European species.

 Identification is more likely if several ages of fruitbody are collected.
 Reactions should be recorded for KOH on the cap and cap flesh and iodine (Melzer’s reagent or Lugol’s solution) on the flesh of the stipe base.

 A key by Daniel Stuntz was introduced by Pacific Northwest Key Council in 1981, but was more recently withdrawn as outdated.
-Work is being done on a new key, but it is not near completion.
+A comprehensive new key will not appear in the near future.
 In the meantime, descriptions are presented for a small number of the more easily recognized species.

 Groupings of Cortinarius

 The traditional divisions into subgenera have not held up under the assault of molecular research and Cortinarius is presently divided into loose "clades" whose members are genetically related to each other.

 The term clade means a grouping of species that have a common ancestor (a monophyletic grouping).
 The word group is used here to indicate species with a similar appearance and carries no implication that the species are genetically related.
 Groups may include other groups.